 The selected participants receive a certificate at the successful completion of the program and are encouraged to enrich the public debate concerning current NATO activities and the future of the organization and global security more broadly.

-The partners of the 2022 NATO Summer School are NATO, U.S. Embassy Prague, Ministry of the Foreign Affairs of the Czech Republic, and Norwegian Embassy in Prague.
+The partners of the NATO Summer School are NATO, U.S. Embassy Prague, Ministry of the Foreign Affairs of the Czech Republic.